-Any stockholder who intends to present a proposal at the Annual Meeting in the year 2022 (the "2022 Annual Meeting") must deliver the proposal to the Company's corporate Secretary at 101 Bullitt Lane, Suite 450, Louisville, Kentucky 40222 in compliance with the following deadlines and procedures:
+Any stockholder who intends to present a proposal or nominate a director at the Annual Meeting in the year 2023 (the "2023 Annual Meeting") must deliver a notice to the Company's corporate Secretary at 101 Bullitt Lane, Suite 450, Louisville, Kentucky 40222 in compliance with the following deadlines and procedures:

-- For any proposal that a stockholder wishes to include in our proxy materials for the 2022 Annual Meeting pursuant to Rule 14a-8 under the Securities Act of 1934, the proposal must be submitted no later than December 2, 2021.
-The proposal also must comply with SEC regulations set forth in Rule 14a-8 regarding the inclusion of stockholder proposals in company-sponsored proxy materials. - For any proposal that a stockholder wishes to propose for consideration at the 2022 Annual Meeting but does not wish to include in the proxy materials for that meeting pursuant to Rule 14a-8, our Amended and Restated Bylaws require a notice of the proposal to be delivered not later than 10 days after the public announcement of the meeting date or, if earlier, the date on which notice of the meeting was mailed.
-The notice of the proposal also must comply with the content requirements for such notices set forth in our Amended and Restated Bylaws.
+- For any proposal that a stockholder wishes to include in our proxy materials for the 2023 Annual Meeting pursuant to Rule 14a-8 under the Securities Act of 1934, the proposal must be submitted no later than December 2, 2022.
+The proposal also must comply with SEC regulations set forth in Rule 14a-8 regarding the inclusion of stockholder proposals in company-sponsored proxy materials. - For any proposal or director nomination that a stockholder wishes to propose for consideration at the 2023 Annual Meeting but does not wish to include in the proxy materials for that meeting pursuant to Rule 14a-8, our Amended and Restated Bylaws require a notice to be delivered not later than 10 days after the public announcement of the meeting date or, if earlier, the date on which notice of the meeting was mailed.
+The notice also must comply with the content requirements for such notices set forth in our Amended and Restated Bylaws.